Kaworu Nagisa: Conception

+The staff had already planned to introduce Kaworu Nagisa during the earliest stages of development.
 Two years before the series began broadcasting, Gainax published a presentation about the series entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho).
-Kaworu was originally going to appear in the twenty-second episode of the series as a "bishōnen constantly accompanied by a cat".
+Kaworu was originally going to appear in the twenty-second episode of the series, "The Cat and the Transfer Student" (猫と転校生, Neko to tenkōsei), as a "bishōnen constantly accompanied by a cat".
 Nerv would have allowed the boy to enter its laboratories and, after a clash in which his fellow pilot Shinji Ikari found himself "in the dilemma of having to fight against an anthropomorphic enemy", "the greatest secret of the organization" would be revealed.
 In the first drafts, the Angel would have been a cat controlling a boy; however, this idea was abandoned, and elements of it were merged into Kaworu.
-In preliminary proposals, he had an organ characteristic of Angels named core and the ability to modify his appearance through metamorphosis, ideas which were set aside during the series' production.
+In preliminary proposals, he had an organ characteristic of Angels named core and the ability to modify his appearance through metamorphosis.
+Sadamoto identified the Return of Ultraman episode "The Monster Tamer and the Boy" as a possible source of inspiration, since it features a lonely, ostracized boy named Ryō who shares a connection with a monster called Muruchi.
+The Angel was also originally intended to attend Tokyo-3 school alongside the other main characters, but Anno later discarded the idea as the story had by then moved beyond its original school-based premise.
+To avoid drawing complex scenes of the cat walking alongside him, the staff instead planned for Kaworu to carry it under his arm.
+Other proposals envisioned the Angel as the boy himself, while others portrayed it as a shapeshifter capable of assuming the form of either the boy or the cat, like a bakeneko, a shape-shifting cat yōkai from Japanese folklore.
+The staff ultimately abandoned the concept for practical reasons, since animating the cat would still have proved difficult.
+They also felt that the idea of a cat Angel manipulating a human puppet too closely resembled earlier works, like the movie The Day the Earth Stood Still (1951).